sibim024/django-image-moderator/README.rst

 =======================
- django_imagemoderator
+ Django Imagemoderator
 =======================

-django_imagemoderator is useful when there is a need to moderate images uploaded from any model.
-It recognizes image uploads from any model and provides a provision to approve / reject them from the django-admin backend.
+Django Imagemoderator is used to moderate images uploaded from any model.
+It recognizes image fields from any model and provides a provision to approve / reject them from the django-admin backend.
 It also provides an API to view approved images.
 Rejected images will not be rendered in the API.

 Requirements